 Similarly, if another variation is not doing well (least-trending), the price of the product could be temporarily decreased by 2% to induce customers to buy it, for a fixed duration or until the product quantity reduces to a fixed amount.

 The advantage of such price modifications is that you can make consistent revenue out of your trending products and bring your other products to the eyes of the world as well!
 There’s more – you could actually modify pricing per customer, rewarding loyal customers buying trending products with additional coupons or discounts.

-Hello sales.
-Did you just rocket throught the roof? 😉
+Hello, sales.
+Did you just rocket through the roof? 😉

 A Ready Solution